Introduction

 Parameter

 .
-They instead can be simple Python classes that implement acalc
+They instead can be simple Python functions, or classes that implement acalc

 method. - Users are no longer required to handle scenarios within custom parameters.
 Instead an instance of the custom parameter is created for each scenario in the simulation.
 This simplifies writing parameters and removes the risk of accidentally contaminating state between scenarios.